masuqueali91/Data-Analysis-Dashboard/README.md

-# Vrinda-store-data-analysis (Intetactive Dashboard Creation using MS Excel)
+# Vrinda-store-data-analysis (Interactive Dashboard Creation using MS Excel)
 ## Project Objectives
 The vrinda store want to create an anual sales report for 2022, so that the owner of vrinda store can understand their customers and grow more sales in 2023 and 2024.
 ## DataSet used